srakshi1/DocWho/README.md

 # DocWho
-Initial template for electronic health record Dapp
+Starting prototype for electronic health record Dapp, currentlt built in Flask using Stripe API for user payments

+Blockchain in healthcare